GFore/ReacTacToe/README.md

-## Really, dude, a tic-tac-toe game?
+## Really, a tic-tac-toe game?
 Whatcha doin' here?
 Oh, just brushing up on React basics by building a simple tic-tac-toe game following the official [React documentation Tutorial](https://reactjs.org/tutorial/tutorial.html).
 This builds a web app that:
 - Lets you play tic-tac-toe,
 - Indicates when a player has won the game,
 - Stores a game’s history as a game progresses,
 - Allows players to review a game’s history and see previous versions of a game’s board.

-The completed tutorial project can be seen at this [CodePen](https://codepen.io/gaearon/full/gWWZgR).
+Following the tutorial results in the simple game seen at this [CodePen](https://codepen.io/gaearon/full/gWWZgR).

 ---

-## Yeah, what else?
+## Yeah, did ya stop there?
-After completing the basic app, the tutorial suggests making these improvements on your own in order to get more experience with React:
+Nope.
+The tutorial ends with suggestions to make these improvements on your own in order to get more experience with React:
 1. ~~Display the location for each move in the move history list.~~ **_[DONE]_**
 2. ~~Bold the currently selected item in the move list.~~ **_[DONE]_**
 3. ~~Rewrite Board to use two loops to make the squares instead of hardcoding them.~~ **_[DONE]_**